Introduction to Box Grove Community

 - Beebe Parkette – grassy area with seating

-- Tomlinson Park – Children’s playground, baseball diamond, soccer field, splash pad, jogging path, grassy areas.
+- Tomlinson Park – Children’s playground, baseball diamond, soccer field, splash pad, jogging path, and grassy areas.

 - Fieldside Parkette – Grassy area with benches

 Boxgrove Community Centre – once the old schoolhouse – was built in 1877.
 It is available to hire for community events and private functions.
-Nearby, the Aaniin Community Centre offers fitness facilities, swimming, gymnasium, indoor playground, indoor walking/running track and much more.
+Nearby, the Aaniin Community Centre offers fitness facilities, swimming, a gymnasium, an indoor playground, an indoor walking/running track, and much more.